thehui87/Learning-Godot/import_3d.md

 This is achieved by using a very simple language tag that will be explained in detail later.

+## Exporting DAE Files

+### Why not FBX?

+Most game engines use the FBX format for importing 3D scenes, which is definitely one of the most standardized in the industry.
+However, this format requires the use of a closed library from Autodesk which is distributed with a more restrictive licensing terms than Godot.
+The plan is, sometime in the future, to implement an external conversion binary, but meanwhile FBX is not really supported.

+### Exporting DAE files from Maya and 3DS Max

+Autodesk added built-in collada support to Maya and 3DS Max, but It's really broken and should not be used.
+The best way to export this format is by using the [OpenCollada](https://github.com/KhronosGroup/OpenCOLLADA/wiki/OpenCOLLADA-Tools) plugins.
+They work really well, although they are not always up-to date with the latest version of the software.

+### Exporting DAE files from Blender

+Blender also has built-in collada support, but It's really broken and should not be used either.
+Godot provides a [Python Plugin](https://github.com/okamstudio/godot/tree/master/tools/export/blender25) that will do a much better job at exporting the scenes.

 ## The Import Process

 Import process begins with the 3D scene import menu: